SIsilicon/WorldEdit-BE-Docs/docs/usage/regions/selection.md

 If you want to expand or contract in all directions at once (or just horizontal or vertical directions), you can use the `;outset` and `;inset` commands.
 For example, `;outset -v 5` will expand your selection vertically (both up and down) 5 blocks each, while `;inset -h 5` will contract your selection horizontally (north, west, south, and east) 5 blocks each.
 Leaving out the v or h will work in all 6 directions.

+## Counting blocks

+Sometimes when doing builds in creative, you'd like to know the amount of blocks used so it can be replicated in survival.
+The commands `;count` and `;distr` can help you with that.

+- `;count <mask>` counts the number of blocks in your selection that match the specified mask.

+- `;distr [-cd]` counts _every_ block in your selection.
+If you want it to be more specific, include the `-d` flag to count blocks of different states (eg: different colored wool blocks).

 ## Selection Modes

 Using the `;sel <mode>` command allows you to change between different shapes.